-4.1 A vessel owner or operator should identify and ensure, by contract or other approved means, that sufficient response resources are available to respond to discharges up to the maximum most probable discharge volume for that vessel.
+4.1 The owner or operator of a nontank vessel with an oil capacity of 250 barrels or greater, should identify and ensure, by contract or other approved means, that sufficient response resources are available to respond to discharges up to the maximum most probable discharge volume for that vessel.
 The resources should be capable of containing and collecting up to 2,500 barrels of oil.
 All equipment identified should be designed to operate in the applicable operating environment specified in Table 1 of this appendix.

-Appendix A to Enclosure (1) to NVIC 01-05

-INTERIM GUIDANCE FOR THE DEVELOPMENT AND REVIEW OF RESPONSE PLANS FOR NONTANK VESSELS

-4.2 To determine the maximum most probable discharge volume to be used for planning, use the lesser of--

-4.2.1 2,500 barrels; or

-4.2.2 10 percent of the total oil capacity.

-4.3 Oil recovery devices necessary to meet the applicable maximum most probable discharge volume planning criteria should be located such that they arrive on scene within 12 hours of the discovery of a discharge in higher volume port areas and the Great Lakes, 24 hours in all other rivers and canals, inland, nearshore, and offshore areas, and 24 hours plus travel time from shore in all open ocean areas.

-4.3.1 Because rapid control, containment, and removal of oil is critical to reduce spill impact, the effective daily recovery capacity for oil recovery devices should equal 50% of the planning volume applicable for the vessel as determined in section 4.2 of this appendix.
-The effective daily recovery capacity for oil recovery devices identified in the plan should be determined using the criteria in section 6 of this appendix.

-4.4 In addition to oil recovery capacity, the vessel owner or operator should identify in the response plan and ensure the availability of, through contract or other approved means, sufficient boom available within the response times for oil connection and containment, and for protection of shoreline areas.
-The owner or operator of a vessel should identify in a response plan and ensure, through contract or other approved means, the availability of the boom identified in the plan for this purpose.

-4.5 The plan should indicate the availability of temporary storage capacity to meet paragraph 9.2 of this appendix.
-If available storage capacity is insufficient to meet this provision, the effective daily recovery capacity should be downgraded to the limits of the available storage capacity.

-4.6 The following is an example of a maximum most probable discharge volume planning calculation for equipment identification in a higher volume port area:
+- 4.2 To determine the maximum most probable discharge volume to be used for planning, use the lesser of-- - 4.2.1 2,500 barrels; or - 4.2.2 10 percent of the total oil capacity. - 4.3 Oil recovery devices necessary to meet the applicable maximum most probable discharge volume planning criteria should be located such that they arrive on scene within 12 hours of the discovery of a discharge in higher volume port areas and the Great Lakes, 24 hours in all other rivers and canals, inland, nearshore, and offshore areas. - 4.3.1 Because rapid control, containment, and removal of oil is critical to reduce spill impact, the effective daily recovery capacity for oil recovery devices should equal 50% of the planning volume applicable for the vessel as determined in section 4.2 of this appendix.
+The effective daily recovery capacity for oil recovery devices identified in the plan should be determined using the criteria in section 6 of this appendix. - 4.4 In addition to oil recovery capacity, the owner or operator of a nontank vessel with an oil capacity of 250 barrels or greater, should identify in the response plan and ensure the availability of, through contract or other approved means, sufficient boom available within the response times for oil collection and containment, and for protection of shoreline areas.
+The owner or operator of a vessel should identify in a response plan and ensure, through contract or other approved means, the availability of the boom identified in the plan for this purpose. - 4.5 The plan should indicate the availability of temporary storage capacity to meet paragraph 9.2 of this appendix.
+If available storage capacity is insufficient to meet this provision, the effective daily recovery capacity should be downgraded to the limits of the available storage capacity. - 4.6 The following is an example of a maximum most probable discharge volume planning calculation for equipment identification in a higher volume port area:

 The vessel's oil capacity is 10,000 barrels, thus the planning volume is 10 percent or 1,000 barrels.
-The effective daily recovery capacity should be 50 percent of the planning volume, for 500 barrels per day.
+The effective daily recovery capacity should be 50 percent of the planning volume, or 500 barrels per day.
 The ability of oil recovery devices to meet this capacity should be calculated using the procedures in section 6 of this appendix.
 Temporary storage capacity available on scene should equal twice the daily recovery capacity as indicated in section 9 of this appendix, or 1000 barrels per day.
 This figure would represent the information the vessel owner or operator would use to identify and ensure the availability of, through contract or other approved means, the response resources.
 The vessel owner would also need to identify how much boom was available for use.